helpbuttons/hb-docs/docs/English/concepts.md

 ## ButtonTemplate

 A **ButtonTemplate** is what makes each Network unique.
-It defines extra fields beyond the base button structure — the Network admin creates templates that match their community's use case.
+It defines extra fields beyond the base button structure — the Network coordinator creates templates that match their community's use case.

 A food-sharing network might add: food type, quantity, dietary info.
 A transport network might add: departure, destination, departure time, seats available.